lunarc/lunarc_docs/docs/authenticator_howto.md

 ## Completed.

 You can now login to the Lunarc systems using the Pocket Pass app.
-Your telephone will no longer receive SMS when connecting to a Lunarc system.
+Your telephone will not receive an SMS when connecting to a Lunarc system.
 Having entered your password you will be prompted to enter your Pocket Pass OTP when logging in.